-An overriding motivation in my heart to compile this autobiography is to find multiple occasions in its writings and stories to witness to the fact of Christian commitment in my beliefs, and to illustrate a path of my life from which our contemporary culture seems to have departed.
+An overriding motivation in my heart to compile this autobiography is to find multiple occasions in its writings and stories to witness to the fact of Christian commitment in my beliefs and ancestry, and to illustrate a path of my life from which our contemporary culture seems to have departed.

 This is cultural status is well stated by Brad Cummins, a general editor in his “The Origin of the Dream of Freedom,” which is a prefacing letter from the publishers of the Founders’ Bible (NAS), Shiloh Road Publishers, LLC, Newbury Park, CA, 91320, First Edition, August 2012:

 “We have become a nation that has a tale of two histories.
 One that has a deep, rich spiritual heritage that speaks of a Godly purpose and destiny that was born in the heart of this nation as it was founded, and another that is progressively seeking to distance itself from that, trying to pretend it does not exist.
 Given a generation of dominance in public education where God seems to have been edited out of the equation, and we have become a nation with spiritual amnesia.
 We do not know, because we have not heard.”